Charmungo98/QuizChallenge/README.md

 - We also value the opportunity to provide feedback to the website's authors.

-- Furthermore, we seek easily accessible external links to additional information sources that can expand our knowledge on the subject, such as Wikipedia.

 ### Color Scheme

 The colors used in the site are two different tones of orange (#e99f4c and #e4f6f8) and one tone of teal (#264143).
 These 3 colours were used throughout the website constrasting withint the header and main body of the website, additionally being used for the borders too.